itu-devops/lecture_notes/sessions/session_09/Slides.md

 ## 7. Automatic Backups

-- This is critical

-- Test your full recovery process

-**Principle**

-> Data is probably your most precious asset; don't lose it
+- Data is probably your most precious asset; don't lose it

+- Test your full recovery process!

-> A backup is not useful unless you can use it to actually perform the backup
+	- A backup is not useful unless you can use it to actually perform the backup